Wajih-O/pydantic-v2-demo/pydantic_v2.md

 In pydantic V1 the core of all validation was a pydantic model this led to:

 - Performance penalty
 - Extra complexity when the output data type was not  a model

 --

-* In V2 pydantic-core operates on a tree of validators with no model type required at the base of that tree.
+- In V2 pydantic-core operates on a tree of validators with no model type required at the base of that tree.

-* It can there fore validate a single string or datetime value a TypedDict or a Model equally easily
+- It can therefore validate a single string or datetime value a TypedDict or a Model equally easily

 --